FabricTOC/FabricTOC/docs/AdminGuide/Reference/Commands/PeerChannelCommand.md

-# <a name="PeerCommand"></a> Peer Command
+# <a name="PeeChannelCommand"></a> `peer channel` command

-The `peer` command allow administrators to interact with a peer.
-Use this command when you want to perform blockchain operations via the peer -- such as deploying a smart contract chaincode, or joining a channel.
+The `peer channel` command allow administrators to perform channel related operations on a peer.
+Use this command when you want to perform channel related blockchain on a peer -- such as joining a channel.

 ## Syntax

-The `peer` command has different commands within it:
+The `peer channel` command has different commands within it:

 ```
-peer [command]
+peer channel [command]
 ```
 as follows
 ```
-peer chaincode
-peer channel
+peer channel create
-peer logging
+peer channel fetch
-peer node
+peer channel join
-peer version
+peer channel list
-peer [no command]
+peer channel update
 ```

-These commands separate the different functions provided by a peer into their own category.
-For example, use the `peer chaincode` command to perform smart contract operations on the peer, or the `peer channel` command to perform channel related operations.
+These commands relate to the different channel operations that are relevant to a peer.
+For example, use the `peer channel join` command to join a peer to a channel, or the `peer channel list` command to show the channels to which a peer is joined.

 Within each command there are many different options available and because of this each command is described in its own topic.
 Follow the [links below](#reference) to understand these individual commands in more detail.

-If a command option is not specified then `peer` will return some high level help text as described in in the `--help` flag [below](#help).

-### Peer flags
+### `peer channel` flags

-The `peer` command also has a set of associated flags :
+The `peer channel` command also has a set of associated flags.

 ```
-peer [flags]
+peer channel [flags]
 ```
 as follows
 ```
-peer --help
-peer --logging-level <string>
+peer channel --cafile <string>
-peer --test.coverprofile <string>
+peer channel --orderer <string>
-peer --version
+peer channel --tls
 ```

-These flags provide more information about a peer.
-Notice that a command option is not necessary when a flag is used.
+These flags relate to all `peer channel` commands.
+Each of these commands also has its own set of flags, and these are described in the relevant [peer command reference below](#reference).

+The global `peer` command flags also apply as described in the [`peer command`](./PeerCommand.md#flags).

-#### <a name=help> </a> Flag details
+#### <a name=flags> </a> Flag details

-+ `--help`
++ `--cafile <string>`

-  Use `help` to get brief help text for the `peer` command.
-The `help` flag can often be used at different levels to get individual command help, or even a help on a command option.
-See individual commands for more detail.
+  a fully qualified path to orderer certificates.

+* `--orderer <string>`

+  the fully qualified IP address and port of the orderer being communicated with for this channel operation.

+* `--tls`

+  Use this flag to enable TLS communications for the `peer channel` command.
+The certificates specified with `--cafile` will be used for TLS communications to authenticate the connected orderer.

+## Usage

+Here's some examples using the different available flags on the `peer` command.

-  Here's an example of output using the `--help` flag
+* `--help` flag

   ```
   peer --help